 Did you know that roughly 75% of people with cerebral palsy experience pain?

-This article will go over different types of cerebral palsy pain and how to deal with them.
+This article will go over the different types of pain an individual with cerebral palsy might experience and how to manage them to maximize quality of life.

 1. Musculoskeletal Pain

-The most common type of pain cerebral palsy patients experience is musculoskeletal pain.
+The most common type of pain experienced by individuals with cerebral palsy is musculoskeletal pain.

 - Hip dislocation